Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: Some Achievable Spectral Efficiencies Using the NFT

 \subsection{Spectral Efficiency of 1-Soliton Systems}

-Soliton transmission systems typically do not have high spectral efficiencies.
-This is because the amplitude and the width of a single soliton are inversely related, and hence they require a lot of time or bandwidth per degree of freedom provided.
+Traditional soliton transmission systems typically do not have high spectral efficiencies.
+This is because the amplitude and the width of a single-soliton are inversely related, and hence they require a lot of time or bandwidth per degree-of-freedom provided.
 Errors in a soliton transmission system occur either because of the Gordon-Haus timing jitter effect (which is the primary source of the errors, if not managed) \cite{mollenauer2006sof} or amplitude (energy) fluctuations.
 It follows from Galilean invariance \cite{ablowitz2006sai} that the Gordon-Haus effect exists for all kinds of pulses to the same extent and is not specific to solitons.
 This classical effect can be reduced with the help of suitably designed filters.
-We do not treat Gordon-Haus jitter analytically; however, system simulation do naturally include this effect.
+We do not treat Gordon-Haus jitter analytically; however, system simulations naturally include this effect.

 Let us first consider a classical soliton system with only one eigenvalue $\lambda=(\alpha+j\omega)/2$.
 The joint density $f_{A,\Omega}(\alpha,\omega)$ at any fixed distance $z$ can be obtained from \eqref{eq:alphaz}--\eqref{eq:omegaz} (or by extracting the dynamics of $\alpha$ and $\omega$ from the stochastic NLS equation, resulting in a pair of coupled stochastic ordinary differential equations).